The 1984 Olympic silver dollars have value as numismatic coins. Keep reading to learn more about these silver commemorative coins.

-The US minted the 1984 P Olympic silver dollar, 1984 D Olympic silver dollar, and the 1984 S Olympic silver dollar.
+The US minted the 1984 P Olympic silver dollar, 1984 D Olympic silver dollar, 1984 S Olympic silver dollar, and the 1984 S proof Olympic silver dollar.
 The mint mark can be found above the word "ANGELES".
-Proof varieties exist for the S series.

 |1984 S||San Francisco||116,675|

-The 1984 P Olympic silver dollar is worth around $22 in uncirculated condition with an MS 67 grade.
+The 1984 P Olympic silver dollar is worth around $30 in mint packaging.

-Lastly the 1984 S proof Olympic silver dollar is worth around $24 in proof condition.
+Lastly the 1984 S proof Olympic silver dollar is worth around $32 mint packaging.